5 Presentation Strategies for Effective Presentations

 3. Make eye contact

-Making eye contact is key to delivering a great presentation, and it’s absolutely crucial if you wish to engage your audience.
+Making eye contact is key to delivering an effective presentation, and it’s absolutely crucial if you wish to engage your audience.
 Simply reading from a PowerPoint presentation, or worse, from a notebook, is not good enough.
 Try using cue cards with salient points to jog your memory, but most of all practice your presentation.
 Rehearsing out loud will not only help you to remember the content, but it’s also a great way to decide what’s working and what’s not in your delivery of the information.

 4. Use more imagery than text

 Remember the old adage, a picture says a thousand words?
-Great presentations make good use of imagery.
+Effective presentations make good use of imagery.
 If you’re talking to PowerPoint slides, avoid cluttering them with so much information that no one will read them.
 Include only key points on the slides and intersperse images throughout your presentation to create interest and to connect to your audience’s senses.
 If you need to convey complex information, consider an infographic, a diagram or graph to show the information clearly in a visual format.

 5. Be the best version of yourself